173TECH/sayn/docs/tutorials/tutorial_part2.md

 * Materialised as tables.
 * Have `load_data` as a parent task, so that models always run after our log generator.

-When a task references a preset, we're not restricted to the values defined in thepreset, instead a task can override those values.
+When a task references a preset, we're not restricted to the values defined in the preset, instead a task can override those values.
 Take `f_rankings` for example:

 !!! example "dags/base.yaml"